 The early Church Fathers ascribed to him authorship of both the Gospel of Luke and the Acts of the Apostles, which would mean Luke contributed over a quarter of the text of the New Testament, more than any other author.

-St. John Chrysostom, who lived from 347 – September 14, 407, was also from Antioch.
+St. John Chrysostom, who lived from the year 347 to September 14, 407, was also from Antioch.
 He was so skilled in rhetoric that he was known as “golden-mouthed.”
 He later served as Archbishop of Constantinople.

 A number of Greek, Syrian, Armenian, and Latin monasteries surrounded the city in its Christian heyday.

 Simeon Stylites, who lived from c.
-390 to September 2, 459, was a local man who lived a life of extreme asceticism atop a pillar for 40 years some 65 kilometers (40 miles) east of Antioch.
-His body was brought to the city and buried in a building erected under the emperor Leo; his example of complete surrender to God was followed by many throughout Christianity thereafter.
+390 to September 2, 459, was a local man who lived a life of extreme asceticism atop a pillar for forty years some 65 kilometers (forty miles) east of Antioch.
+His body was brought to the city and buried in a building erected under the emperor Leo.
+His example of complete surrender to God was followed by many throughout Christianity thereafter.